ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    ).

 This approach has a number of shortcomings.
-First, the number of local variational parameters we are required to optimize grows with the size of the dataset.
+First, the number of local variational parameters we need to optimize grows with the size of the dataset.
 Second, a new set of local variational parameters need to be optimized for new unseen test points.
 This is not to mention the strong factorization assumption we make by specifying diagonal Gaussian distributions as the family of approximations.
-The last is still an active area of research, and the first two can we addressed by introducing a further approximation that uses an *inference network*.
+The last is still an active area of research, and the first two can be addressed by introducing a further approximation using an *inference network*.

 Inference network